freebsd/pkg/README.md

 	- /usr/local/share/foo-1.0
 	- /path/to/directory: {uname: foouser, gname: foogroup, perm: 0755}

-This allow to override the users,groups and mode that pkgng file find when trying to create the package, for example this allow to create package containing root files without being packaged by a root user.
+This allows to override the users, groups and mode that pkgng file find when This allows to override the users, groups and mode of files and directories during package creation, like for example this allows to create a package containing root files without being packaged by the root user.

 ##### MTREE

-This is optionnal, this is used by the package the same way it is done by the legacy tools which means the MTREE is extracted in prefix before each installation.
+This is optional, this is used by the package the same way it is done by the legacy tools which means the MTREE is extracted in prefix before each installation.

-In the futur we hope that mtree will be deprecated in favour or a hier package or in single MTREE that won't be customisable in per package basis. because pkgng supports packing empty directories, per package MTREE makes no sens anymore
+In the future we hope that mtree will be deprecated in favour of a hier package or in single MTREE that won't be customisable in per package basis and because pkgng supports packing of empty directories, per package MTREE makes no sense anymore.

 <a name="localdb"></a>
 ### Local database